Inverness Caledonian Thistle F.C.: Stadium

 The Highland Council contributed £900,000 towards the development of Caledonian Stadium.
 The stadium is situated beside the Moray Firth, in the shadow of the Kessock Bridge.
 Its construction was promised in their election to the Scottish Football League.
 The former ground of Caledonian, Telford Street, was used until the new stadium was complete.
 The stadium has 4 stands – The North Stand, The Jock McDonald Main Stand, The South Stand, and the small West Stand.
 Away supporters are housed in the South Stand, which can hold around 2200 supporters, as well as being given the West Stand and uncovered section of the Main Stand if demand is exceeded, however, if demand is not met, away supporters may be given the uncovered section in the Main Stand.
 The North and South stands were constructed in 2005 in order to meet SPL requirements.
 The West Stand was constructed in 2007, holding around 400.
-It was intended to be used as a singing section, however, the stand remained unused on most match days until early 2022, when a new group called Section 94 made use of it as a singing section.
+It was intended to be used as a singing section, however, the stand remained unused on most match days, outwith of large away allocations, until early 2022, when a new group called Section 94 made use of it as a singing section.
+As part of stadium renovations, the seats were removed and the stand was re-opened as an uncovered stand.
+The stadium has a Sports Bar, which in 2024 began to be ran by the ICT Supporters Trust, who staff the bar and donate the bar takings to the club.

 In 2019, the stadium was gifted back to the club, and its original name of Caledonian Stadium returned.
+It was renamed to the Sarens PSG Stadium in 2025 as a part of a sponsorship deal.